veiset/veiset-blog/unpublished/python-guidelines.md

-#Clearity is key.
+#Clarity is key.
 Større kode-eksempel
 if person == "student" and person == "awesome":
     if age > 70:
         print("Something")